 Masked data offers several advantages, but the key reason for organizations is the reduction of data security vulnerability.
 Protecting customers and citizens is getting more regulated, and new data regulations are being created or updated.
-But using obfuscation on personal information or, in other words, hiding personal identifiers, ensures that software development and software test teams can access the data with a highly reduced risk.
+Using obfuscation on personal information or, in other words, hiding personal identifiers, ensures that software development and software test teams can access the data with a highly reduced risk.

 Masking data is an operation in itself and it needs attention, especially when you have complex data.
 The first challenge to overcome is masking private data irreducibly while keeping it as characteristic to production (quality) as possible.
 In other words: make it untraceable and keep it usable for testing.
 The second challenge is to mask the data consistently over multiple systems and databases.
 The third is coping with triggers, constraints, business rules, and indexes while executing the transformations.

 How to become compliant with data protection laws like GDPR?

 Copying a database means that you now have to secure not one database but all the copies as well.
 That´s why most governments stated data privacy laws to protect customers/civilians from wrongdoing.
 Not protecting their information, you’ll risk the following: